How Does Car Accident Compensation Work In New York?

 Our attorneys are serious about helping you understand the details

-New York also observes "comparative fault" rules, meaning that your recovered compensation will be awarded based on the percentage of fault you hold in causing the accident.
+New York observes “comparative fault” rules, meaning that personal injury compensation claims are apportioned based on the percentage of fault in causing the accident.
 For example, if your accident resulted in $10,000 worth of damages, but you were found to be 20% at fault because you failed to signal a turn, you are only able to recover $8,000 from the other driver.

 That's why it's so important to have a car accident attorney who knows the system on your side; these lawsuits aren't resolved quickly, and the procedures involved can be incredibly convoluted.